-The conservatory also houses a diverse variety of tropical ferns and one of this country’s largest Eastern cape cycads (Encephalartos altensteinii), which are commonly found in South Africa and can live 200 years or more.
+The conservatory also houses a diverse variety of tropical ferns, including one of this country’s largest Eastern capecycads (Encephalartos altensteinii), which are commonly found in South Africa and can live 200 years or more.

 The plants are changed out frequently, which means that every visit to the Phipps Conservatory offers a different experience.

-“Plants are added and subtracted regularly,” explains Dunigan.
-“Like works of art in a museum, some are displayed and others are safely kept off display until they are in bloom or used for shows.”
+“Plants are added and subtracted regularly like works of art in a museum,” explains Dunigan.
+"Some are displayed and others are safely kept off display until they are in bloom or used for shows."